crs4/rocrate-validator/docs/3_how_it_works.rst

       using the latest available version of the profile for validation.

 .. note::
-    The version of a profile is encoded in the profile identifier.
-For example, for the `ro-crate` profile version **1.0**, the identifier is `ro-crate-1.0`.
-The profile name without the version identifier is simply `ro-crate`.
+    The profile version is included in its identifier, allowing the validator to accurately distinguish profiles and their versions.
+For instance, the identifier for the ro-crate profile version 1.0 is `ro-crate-1.0`, while the profile name without a version is simply `ro-crate`.

 By following this process, the `ro-crate-validator` ensures that the RO-Crate metadata is validated against the most suitable profile, providing flexibility and robustness in